 Of significance, the growth of the unmanned lunar base will be exponential.
 For example, robotic devices will be used for the construction of solar panels.
-As more solar panels are added to the lunar electric grid, the increase in electrical power will be used by additive (3-D) manufacturing devices to make more solar-panel manufacturing machines that then make more solar panels, etc. Since abundant, reliable electrical power is the key to large-scale development, priority will initially be given to the fabrication of solar cells from lunar materials.
-The generation of electric power on the Moon from the first lunar-made solar photovoltaic cell will be a milestone in space exploration because it will prove unequivocally that human enterprises can be selfsupporting in space.
+As more solar panels are added to the lunar electric grid, the increase in available electrical power will be used by additive manufacturing devices (3-D printers) to make more solar-panel manufacturing machines that can then make more solar panels, etc. Since abundant, reliable electrical power is the key to large-scale development, priority will initially be given to the fabrication of solar cells from lunar materials.
+The generation of electric power on the Moon from the first lunar-made solar photovoltaic cell will be a milestone in space exploration, because it will prove unequivocally that human enterprises can be self-supporting in space.